Argonity/sinatra-isave-app/wireframing.md

 - Signed in as Brandon but in binding.pry saw another user ie mda2630@aol.com DONE
 - Why is 'low' 'medium' 'high' not initial cap?
 DONE
 - Make all fields required for creating new savings account.
 Because now if a user only enters item, it goes thru.
 And if you want to edit that item, you can only edit the fields originally inputted by user, in this case item.
 DONE
-- Security to control access so that another user cannot edit address bar and edit/delete another user's savings account.DONE
+- Security to control access so that another user cannot edit address bar and edit/delete another user's savings account.
+DONE
+- Add functionality to route to Home Page; button or link.
+DONE

+PENDING:
 - Priority level value not showing on edit form.
 - Converting price and amount_saved inputs with comma.
-- Add functionality to route to Home Page; button or link.
 - Add logo w/ link to every page so user can route home.

+Sinatra Tech Coach:
 Jennifer Pazos:
 10-1 MWF
 TTH 8-11